-There are 4 ways in which we address disc injuries:
+There are 4 ways in which disc injuries can be addressed:

 - Spinal Decompression